Pareshm004/CERcalculation/README.md

 ----Project 2----
 Evaluation of the nptel-pure dataset which is a dataset of indian accents obtained from https://github.com/AI4Bharat/NPTEL2020-Indian-English-Speech-Dataset using the code written in Project 1.
+The updated source code file is named "indianaccent.ipynb".
 The speech-to-text model remains the same i.e., Facebook's Wav2vec2 model.